liuweichaox/AIChat/README.md

 python main.py
 ```

 Open `http://localhost:8000/` in the browser and allow microphone access.
+The
+microphone starts automatically and the server listens for speech pauses before
+running ASR, LLM and TTS.

-Click the **Video** button to establish a WebRTC connection and stream your webcam to the server.
-You can switch the video on or off without affecting the voice conversation.
+Click the **Video** button if you want to stream your webcam.
+Video is received
+only; the server does not echo the stream back to the browser.